Table of Contents

 UI is the acronym for user interface.
-Many web designers claim to do UI, but this is not true in most cases.
-And they don’t do it out of dishonesty: they just think UI and Web Design are the same.
+Many web designers claim to specialize in UI, but in most cases, this is not accurate.
+This misunderstanding isn’t usually born out of dishonesty; rather, they often conflate UI with web design.

-Also, UI is the effect of a UX research process, and at the same time it is tested as a prototype.
+Additionally, UI is the result of a UX research process and is concurrently tested as a prototype.

 User Experience 101

 Finally, we have User Experience, or UX.